Rishabhraghwendra18/liq-cli/docs/Bounty Terms and Conditions.md

 * Liquid Labs shall have the sole right to make a determination of the meaning of the terms "significantly" and "minor" as regards to these terms and conditions.
 * These terms and conditions should be understood as a "plain language" offer and do not rely on any legal terms or precedent for their meaning.
 In the case of any dispute over the meaning or implementation of these terms, such "strict construction" shall not be held against the interests of any party.
 * In the instance of any typographical or grammatical error or ambiguity in these terms and conditions, the "clearly intended" or "common sense" meaning of a phrase shall take precedence over a strict reading.

-As an informational aside, Liquid Labs continues to work on and is happy to receive any suggestion regarding how to implement a low-friction disputes resolution process allowing Assignees to retain effective dispute rights in the general case.